 A lot of radio back then was smoke and mirrors.
 In that respect, I suppose not much has changed.

-It was Blair Trevors — our engineer who got around with the help of a wooden cane — who decided which songs made our playlist.
-Blair was our Music Director.
-He manned the Pearly Gates at our record library though I don’t think the man spent a lot of time reading the music industry Bible, Billboard.
+Blair Trevors, who got around with the help of a wooden cane, was also our Music Director.
+The man manned the Pearly Gates at our record library … though I don’t think Blair spent a lot of time reading Billboard, the music industry Bible.

 I use the Pearly Gates analogy because Blair went to church.
 We young jocks didn’t — except if we were dating a hot religious gal and wanted to make an impression.

-Blair spent hours sitting on a chair beside an old turntable where he took the new records for a spin.
+Blair spent hours sitting on a chair beside an old turntable where he took our new records for a spin.

-The thing I remember most about Blair was that he would ask about my father, Byers, a former soldier … where he had served during World War Two and all that.
+The thing I remember most about Blair was that he would ask about my father, Byers, a former soldier.
+He wanted to know where he had served during World War Two and all that.
 Can’t remember now, but I believe Blair may have been in the war himself.The vinyl arrived straight from the record companies.
 If Blair thought a record was a keeper, he’d put a small label on it indicating a genre code and a number.
 The rejects — psychedelic music and hard rock, for example — were immediately tossed in a small, metal garbage can.
 The groove yard.

 It was in that garbage can where I found a 45rpm record called ‘Incense and Peppermint’ by the Strawberry Alarm Clock, a ‘bubblegum’ pop group from California.
 I recognized the song from Billboard’s Hot 100 chart.
 I said to Blair, “Why the hell would you throw this out? … it’s a hit.”
 “No,” he shot back, “… that’s not music, that’s garbage!!”